fahimShahriaar/node-express-docs/README.md

 node express documentation

 ### L-4-globalObjectAndModuleSystem ###
+**concept**
 Global Object in Node.js is kind of window object in Browser.
-Each js file is a module in node.js. # types of module present in Node.
+Each js file is a module in node.js.
+3 types of module present in Node.
 1. Core Module
 2. Custom/own module
 3. External module/npm module <br />